What’s this about?

 Fuel

-A Crew Member in an Engine Room may take the Fuel Action to spend 1 Scrap and fuel that engine, granting the Mech a temporary increase in speed and Noise.
+A Crew Member in an Engine Room may take the Fuel Action to spend 1 Scrap and fuel that engine, adding a temporary bonus to the Mech's effective speed and Noise.

 No Engine Room may be fueled more than once per round unless otherwise specified.
 When an Engine Room is fueled, indicate it on the Mech Tracker.